 CONTINUOUS VIBRATO: AVOIDING INVOLUNTARY DESERT ZONES

 It is very important to not let our vibrato stop too early before the note ends.
 Thinking about and preparing the next note can easily cause us to stop giving attention to the note we are actually still playing, and thus we may stop vibrating on it without even realising (until we see a video of our playing).
-This can happen before a shift or before putting down a new finger but also a bow change and/or string crossing can easily cause our vibrato to stop, even if we are continuing with the same note (and finger) after the bow change.
+This involuntary vibrato-stop can happen before a new left-hand movement such as shift or the putting down of a new finger but even a simple bow change and/or string crossing can cause our vibrato to stop, even when we are continuing with the same note (and finger) after the bow change.